 The widening scope of the CMO means finding the balance between meeting customer needs while generating revenue and facilitating growth for the company.

-With such a drastic evolution, the definition of the position itself has created a lot of confusion which is partly responsible for the tenure of CMOs being one of the shortest in the C -suite with only 57% of CMOs having been in their position 3 years or less, with the average tenure being 4.1 years.
-This is almost half the time of the average CEO tenure and less than the average 5.1 years for CFOs.
+With such a drastic evolution, the definition of the position has created confusion which is partly responsible for the tenure of CMOs being the shortest in the C -suite at only 3.5 years and an average age of 54 years.
+This is almost half the time of the average CEO tenure of 7.9 years according to Korn Ferry research.

-Now, most CMOs can expect to sit on the executive committee, reporting directly to the CEO, but the lack of clarity on the job role as well as a misunderstanding of what the organization actually needs, has led to many exploring other job titles like Chief Growth Officer or Customer Officer and alternative avenues such as consultancy.
+Now, most CMOs can expect to sit on the executive committee and report directly to the CEO, but the lack of clarity on the role as well as not knowing what an organization needs, has led to many exploring other job titles like Chief Growth Officer or Chief Customer Officer and alternative avenues such as consultancy.
 These areas have more of a defined focus and allow CMOs to explore their preferred specified areas and meet expectations of the C-suite but in a less fluid job role.

-For example, a CMO Council survey reported that while 48% of CMOs had a strategic focus and needed time to spend on assessing long-term growth plans, nearly half of them were spending their actual time reviewing financial budgets and dealing with campaigns and content approval leaving little time for their overall remit.
+The challenge for CMOs is that they have an important strategic focus and need time to assess long-term growth plans, but a lot of time is spent reviewing financial budgets and dealing with campaigns or content approval leaving little time for their overall remit.

 The solution?
-Companies need to look at their organizational development to meet this changing elements and responsibilities of the role and facilitate the adaptive nature of the market.
+Companies need to look at their organizational development to meet these changing elements and responsibilities and facilitate the adaptive nature of the market.

 After all, if the CMO is required to create responsive growth strategies in a variety of disciplines from finance to sales, organizations need to create processes to handle the response companywide, not just within the marketing function.
 Avoiding the pigeon-hole effect that is actually hindering CMOs from their full potential.